I just bought this a week ago, and it’s already the best bench I’ve ever used, and I’ve used it a lot!

 Many other benches I’ve used are a little too tall, making it much harder for shorter lifters to generate leg drive while benching.

 It’s no big deal for taller lifters like myself, but for those with shorter legs, it’s a pain.
-I train a bunch of female athletes, and they’ve had a much easier time benching on the AB-5200, which is definitely a huge plus!
+I train a bunch of female athletes, and they’ve had a much easier time benching on the

 The final point I want to make about the frame is the post located at the bench’s back.
 This helps support the bench while flat benching, which is pretty common for adjustable benches.